Hans de Vries

-Johannes "Hans" de Vries (born 12 March 1927) is Dutch economic historian.
-He was historian of De Nederlandsche Bank.
+Johannes "Hans" de Vries (12 March 1927 – 13 October 2021) was a Dutch economic historian of the De Nederlandsche Bank.

-De Vries was born in Heemstede.
+De Vries was born in Heemstede on 12 March 1927.
 In 1959 he obtained his PhD in economic sciences at the University of Amsterdam under Ieb Brugmans with a thesis titled: "Economische achteruitgang der Republiek in de achttiende eeuw".
 He was elected member of the Royal Netherlands Academy of Arts and Sciences in 1979.

+De Vries died in Bosch en Duin on 13 October 2021, at the age of 94.